nandorojo/solito/docs/docs/app-directory/overview.md

 sidebar_label: Setup
 ---

 Solito supports the Next.js App Directory as of v4.
-Keep in mind that React Native Web components are all client components, so you will likely find yourself using `use client` at (or near) the top level of most pages.
+Keep in mind that React Native Web components are all client components, so you will likely find yourself using `use client` often.

 ## How it works